hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `metadata` - (Optional) Metadata key/value pairs to make available from within the instance.
 Ssh keys attached in the Cloud Console will be removed.
     Add them to your config in order to keep them attached to your instance.
+A list of default metadata values (e.g. ssh-keys) can be found [here](https://cloud.google.com/compute/docs/metadata/default-metadata-values)

 -> Depending on the OS you choose for your instance, some metadata keys have special functionality.
 Most linux-based images will run the content of